elvisgastelum/alfred-x-pass/README.md

 ## `pg <id> <optional username/email>`

-Calls `pass generate` to add a new password with default length of 20 chars.
-If second argument is provided, it will be used as the username/email for the password. with the metadata `login`.
+Generates add a new password with default length of 20 chars and save to pass store.
+If second argument is provided, it will be used as the username/email for the entry. with the metadata `login`.
 The password generated will be copied to your clipboard.

 ## `po <filter terms>`